jpontdia/mule-micorp-pom/README.md

 	</servers>
 ```

-The <id> must be the same between settings.xml and the repository defined in pom.xml.
+The "id" element must be the same between settings.xml and the repository defined in pom.xml.
 Deploy the pom changes to Anypoint platform, from the command line type:

 ```xml